Johnson County Community College

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 526 teachers has declined by 18% over five years.
+- The teacher population of 526 teachers has stayed relatively flat over five years.

 |Johnson County Community College||(KS) Community College Avg.|